Donald M. Kerr (conservationist)

 Donald M. Kerr (1946 – February 4, 2015) was an American wildlife biologist and conservationist.
 He founded the High Desert Museum in Bend, Oregon.
 Kerr led the museum for sixteen years, helping it develop and expand to become one of Central Oregon's most popular tourist attractions.
-The museum’s bird of prey center and a high desert conservation award are named in his honor.
+The museum’s Birds of Prey Center and a high desert conservation award are named in his honor.

 Early life

 Kerr was born in Portland, Oregon, in 1946.
 He was a third generation Oregonian.
 At the age of 12, he became interested in falconry when a teacher brought a live falcon to class.
 That experience sparked a broader interest in wildlife and nature in general.
 In high school, Kerr raised a wolf cub as a biology project.
 He attended Oregon State University, where he graduated with a bachelor's degree in biology and a minor in journalism in 1969.

 After graduating from Oregon State University, Kerr went to work at Portland’s Washington Park Zoo (now called the Oregon Zoo).
 He later took a job with the Nature Conservancy as a wildlife biologist.
 In the late 1970s, Kerr moved to Central Oregon with the idea of creating a museum with living animals exhibited in their natural environments.